 While you are in the area, try the following restaurants… some are fun and quirky, some are just excellent places to eat:

-- $ Russ's Place (12 miles) Want something casual and yummy?
+$ Russ's Place (12 miles) Want something casual and yummy?
 Try Russ's Place in Divide.
 Bar food, with an extra special touch, in a family friendly atmosphere be sure to find time to stop by and experience the local's favorite.
-Try the black bean buger and the homemade slaw!
+Try the black bean burger and the homemade slaw!

 Don’t miss Florissant Fossil Beds National Monument (5 miles).
 It's a fun and educational gem located just a few miles from Tihsreed.
 At FFB you will see a short film before enjoying an interpretative talk from a ranger, see petrified tree remains and other fossils, walk the 14 miles of trails, picnic at one of three grilling sites, or participate in one of the frequent special events held at the park.